micmejia/bible-dump/NKJV/Judges/Judg 8.md

 Then he said to the men of Succoth, "Please give loaves of bread to the people who follow me, for they are exhausted, and I am pursuing Zebah and Zalmunna, kings of Midian."

 ###### 6
-And the leaders of Succoth said, "_Are_[^c] the hands of Zebah and Zalmunna now in your hand, that we should give bread to your army?"
+And the leaders of Succoth said, "_Are_ the hands of Zebah and Zalmunna now in your hand, that we should give bread to your army?"

 ###### 7
 So Gideon said, "For this cause, when the Lord has delivered Zebah and Zalmunna into my hand, then I will tear your flesh with the thorns of the wilderness and with briers!"